Epsilon Wave

 Epsilon Wave Definition

-Epsilon waves are the most characteristic finding in arrhythmogenic right ventricular dysplasia (ARVD/C).
-Here myocytes are replaced with fat, producing islands of viable myocytes in a sea of fat.
-This causes a delay in excitation of some of the myocytes of the right ventricle and causes the little wiggles seen during the ST segment of the ECG.
+Epsilon waves are the most specific and characteristic finding in arrhythmogenic right ventricular dysplasia (ARVD).
+In ARVD, myocytes are replaced by fat, producing islands of viable myocytes in a sea of fat.
+This causes a delay in excitation of some of the myocytes of the right ventricle, producing a small “blip” seen during the ST segment of the ECG.

-Epsilon waves have also been described in patients with posterior myocardial infarction; right ventricular infarction; infiltration disease, and sarcoidosis.
+Epsilon waves have also been described in patients with:

 History of the Epsilon Wave